Top 8 Software for Laser Cutting

 It provides a lot of tools, whether it is for architectural plans or products’ designs.
 You will need to go through some trials before handling all the options properly.
 Though, when it is done, you should be able to tackle any project without any real problem.

-If we talk about SketchUp and SolidWorks, we must also look at AutoCAD.
+When discussing SketchUp and SolidWorks, we must also look at AutoCAD.
 It provides as many tools as the latter for architectural plans and mechanical parts, so you should find everything you need to make good designs, ready to be brought to reality.

 This time, you will need to export your file to the DXF format again, before going through Illustrator/Inkscape to export an SVG file.